Keep the Trail Access info current...

 - King Hut: Camping area on the King River Track (4WD only).
-King Hut is perched on the western edge of the park, about 35 km east of Mt Stirling.
-The dramatic 4WD-access route follows the King River Track for 7 km from the junction with Speculation Rd, which is itself reached via a turn-off on Circuit Rd about 6 km east of the Craig’s Hut turn-off.
+King Hut is perched on the western edge of the park, about 35 km east of Mount Stirling.
+The dramatic 4WD-access route follows the King River Track for 7 km from the junction with Speculation Rd, which is itself reached via a turn-off on Circuit Rd about 6 km east of the Craig's Hut turn-off.
 The hut itself is in excellent condition, having been recently rebuilt.

 - Camping is available near the summit of Mount Speculation.

 - Near the waterhole at the end of the side gully from Catherine River (not very large) or at the Junction of Catherine River and the side gully (larger and flatter)

 - An open saddle near the junction of the Mount Cobbler Walking Track and a foot trail heading north-south at the top of the plateau.
 This is a large camp site suitable for around 5-6 tents.

 - Near the trail head from the King River.
 Water should always be treated before drinking

 - North west of Mount Speculation at the head of Camp Creek (off the side of the 4WD track) at the end of day 1.